-“A ring in the heart of Persia” is a classic, ring-shaped journey in the heart of Persia, during which you can follow the traces of the ancient Persian civilization, through the most beautiful cities in the country.
-After visiting Tehran, the modern capital of the country, the journey continues to Kashan, Yazd and Isfahan.
-These are the most fascinating cities in Iran, they are located in the central area of the country and have the Iranian desert areas as their peculiarity.
+“A ring in the heart of Persia” is a classic, ring-shaped journey in the heart of Persia, during which you will follow the traces of the civilization of ancient Persia through the most beautiful cities in the country.
+After visiting Tehran, the modern capital of Iran, the journey continues to Kashan, Yazd and Isfahan, the most fascinating cities of Iran located in the center of the country whose peculiarity is their desert area.

-During our trip we will discover the fantastic tombs of Darius and Xerxes in Naghsh-e-Rostam that are tinged with orange at sunset, a unique and enchanting sight.
+During the trip we will discover the fantastic tombs of Darius and Xerxes in Naqsh-e-Rostam that are tinged with orange at sunset creating a unique and enchanting sight.
 Due to its dry continental climate, the itinerary “Discovering the Iranian Plateau” is possible all year round.

 |DEPARTURE/RETURN LOCATION||IKA International Airport|